-- Symptomatic unvaccinated employees, regardless of whether there is a known exposure
+- Symptomatic employees, regardless of vaccination status or known exposure.

-- Unvaccinated employees in an outbreak (3 or more employee cases)
+- All employees in an outbreak (3 or more employee cases), regardless of vaccination status.

 - The ECE may consider a strategy for periodic testing for asymptomatic individuals with no known exposure.

 - Please note: Screening testing is not recommended for persons who have recovered from laboratory confirmed COVID-19 within the past 90 days and are asymptomatic.

 Maintain signage to remind everyone who enters your establishment that they should NOT enter if they have symptoms of COVID-19 or if they are under isolation.

 Exclude any person or isolate any child or staff showing symptoms of a contagious disease or illness until they can be transported home, as required by CDSS Community Care Licensing Division (CCLD) and pursuant to Title 22 in CCR sections 101216(h), 101226.1(a)(1) and 102417(e).